dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

 ---
 # Reverse Engineering

-Reverse engineering is the process of scaffolding an entity type classes and a DbContext class based on a database schema.
+Reverse engineering is the process of scaffolding entity type classes and a DbContext class based on a database schema.
 It can be performed using the `Scaffold-DbContext` command of the EF Core Package Manager Console (PMC) tools or the `dotnet ef dbcontext scaffold` command of the .NET Command-line Interface (CLI) tools.

 ## Installing